-If the project goes ahead, it would lead to pipeline construction across roughly 1000 rivers and streams in the traditional territories of Indigenous peoples in Alberta and British Columbia; the transport of bitumen, oil and industrial chemicals across these territories and through coastal waters vital to other Indigenous nations; and ultimately contribute to increased demand for oil sands extraction on Indigenous territories in Alberta.
+If the project went ahead, it would have lead to pipeline construction across roughly 1000 rivers and streams in the traditional territories of Indigenous peoples in Alberta and British Columbia; the transport of bitumen, oil and industrial chemicals across these territories and through coastal waters vital to other Indigenous nations; and ultimately contribute to increased demand for oil sands extraction on Indigenous territories in Alberta.

 The majority of First Nations whose traditional lands would be crossed by the proposed Northern Gateway project have opposed the pipeline, as have First Nations who depend on the downstream rivers and coastal waters.

 In March 2010, nine First Nations in B.C. issued their own ban on tanker traffic in the coastal waters of their territories.
 In December 2011, 61 First Nations with territory in the largest watershed on the proposed pipeline route issued a declaration denouncing Northern Gateway as a “grave threat” to “our laws, traditions, values and our inherent rights as Indigenous peoples.”

 The Northern Gateway proposal was the subject of a lengthy public environmental impact assessment.
 Federal officials described the environmental review as being one of the primary ways that the government will fulfil its court-established, mandatory duty to consult with and accommodate Indigenous peoples who may be affected by this project.
 However, Indigenous peoples had no input into how this assessment was designed and carried out.
 Furthermore, many critical Indigenous rights concerns, including those related to unceded Aboriginal land title were deliberately placed outside the mandate of the project review. .